-Post University provides the National Student Clearinghouse enrollment information for verification by agencies such as your student loan lenders and servicers.
+Post University provides the National Student Clearinghouse enrollment information for verification by agencies such as your student loan lenders and In-School Deferment Request Form.
 Each month, Post University submits an enrollment report to the National Student Clearinghouse which, in turn, supplies enrollment verifications to outside agencies.

 Through the Clearinghouse we also are able to provide students with 24 hour access to enrollment information at a nominal cost.
 The enrollment verification contains the same information provided to the loan lenders and servicers.